min2ha/ukwa-site/content/target/70122/index.en.md

   "subject": "Brexit"
 }

-# Guardian, The: Jeremy Hunt: EU must change its approach to avoid no-deal Brexit

 Jeremy Hunt called on the EU to change its approach on Brexit, and said the risk of failing to reach a deal had risen in recent weeks.
 The British foreign secretary was speaking at the start of three-day tour of continental Europe in August 2018 aimed at persuading member states to back Theresa May’s Brexit plan.